Taxation of international executives

 Capital gains on the sale of movable property are taxed at 15 percent.
-A tax amount of HUF 30,000 should not be paid from the tax liability.
+The first HUF 30,000 should not be paid from the tax liability.

 Capital gains on the sale of immovable property are taxed generally at 15 percent.
 The tax base should be reduced by a percent in every year counting from the year of the acquisition.
-Property should be held for five years to be exempt from tax only in the case of living properties.
-In other real estates the property should be held for 15 years to be exempt from tax.
+Real estate should be held for five years to be exempt from tax.

 Dividends and interests are taxed at 15 percent.
-14 percent health care charge is also payable on dividend income and capital gains as long as the employee paid health insurance contribution does not reach HUF 450,000.
+14 percent health care charge is also payable on certain capital gains as long as the employee paid health insurance contribution and/or the already paid healthcare charge does not reach HUF 450,000.

 |Residency status||Taxable at:|